 CO2 reduction, savings and increased safety

-The solar panels GRB 3000 and the Solar NRG 3000 offer an excellent solution for this.
-They provide power to the short-circuit device via a solar panel, meaning that regular battery replacement is no longer necessary.
+The solar panel Solar NRG 3000 Plus offers an excellent solution for this.
+It provides power to the short-circuit device via a solar panel, meaning that regular battery replacement is no longer necessary.
 This saves on travel, lowers costs and CO2 emissions, and increases track worker safety.
 The use of solar panels lowers the requirement for workers to be on track swapping batteries, removing them from a high-risk environment.

 Safe for underground cables

 The solar panel can easily be mounted on a lineside OLE Stanchion or pole.
 The ballast box (BBX 3000) offers a solution for places where underground cables and pipes have to be taken into account.
 The solar panel is then placed on a sturdy base, similar to a parasol base, so there is no need to place a pole in the ground.
 Any underground cables and pipes along the track can remain untouched and free from harm.